sara-nl/griddocs/source/Pages/Basics/first_grid_job.rst

 Note the use of ``-d $USER`` to tell your job that it should use your delegated proxy certificate.

-The option '-o' allows you to specify a file (in this case ``jobIDs``) to store the unique job identifier:
+The option ``-o`` allows you to specify a file (in this case ``jobIDs``) to store the unique job identifier:

 * You can use this URL identifier to monitor your job from the command line or your browser and to get the job output.
-* Note that omitting the -o option means that the jobID is not saved in a file.
+* Note that omitting the ``-o`` option means that the jobID is not saved in a file.
 When you do not save this id you will effectively loose the output of your job!

 The jobID string looks like this: